-The phase-in plan shall include how the contractor will conduct phase-in requirements in accordance with the Phase-In Plan (CDRL B008).
+The contractor shall provide a phase-in plan at the Post Award Conference (PAC).
+The phase-in plan shall include how the contractor will conduct phase-in requirements in accordance with the requirements of this Task Order contract.
 During the phase-in period, the contractor shall provide weekly updates to the COR, which includes the weekly progress of work, status of phase-in significant tasks, and identification of any potential problems.